sinProject-Inc/talk/docs/10-getting-started/10-introduction.md

 ---
 title: Introduction
-description: Thanks for reading the documentation.
+description: Thanks for reading this documentation.
 ---

 ## Before we begin